Bezarius/ReactiveMemory/README.md

 |        RocksDbQuery |    580.918 ns |    NA |    98.62 | 0.0792 |    1328 B |          NA |

-**4700** times faster than SQLite and achieves zero allocation per query.
+Many times faster than SQLite and achieves zero allocation per query.
 Also the DB size is small.
 When SQLite is 3560kb then MasterMemory is only 222kb.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->